 Partnerships are pretty much the same as sole proprietorships, except they're owned by two or more people.
 Corporations are a separate entity owned by shareholders.
 Taxes are handled by the IRS specifically.
 There are two sub-types of corporations; S-corp and C-corp.
 C-corps are when the shareholders and owners are taxed separately from the business.
 S-corp are given a specific type of tax benefit, but can only house a certain number of shareholders.

 Limited liability companies (LLC) are typically the best option for newer business owners.
 This structure combines the best of both sole proprietorships and corporations.
 Your assets are protected, you can open the business with as many people as you see fit, they're easy to open and they don't cost a lot to start.
 Since you're still new, it's highly recommended you go with being an LLC.
 This gives you room to work with as you won't have to stress about too much.
+Check out this step-by-step guide if you want to start a Texas LLC.

 In terms of business, capital is the accumulated wealth and assets of a business.
 As a business, your main goal is to make a profit.
 However, first-time business owners may have a hard time accomplishing this at first.
 This is usually because the monthly expenses you have to pay exceed how much you make at first.
 Fortunately, you're not forced to rely on making endless sales for capital.
 There are a lot of ways to build capital.
 One of the best, and fastest, ways is to consolidate your student loans into one payment as a way to save money and lower your monthly expenses.
 Student loans can actually put a huge financial strain on you due to the interest rates and monthly rates.
 Consolidating them can cut your bill while giving you extra money to use for anything else.